wlonk/arcadia/arcadia.md

 may now choose to further escalate (and spend their own passion token, and flip a card themselves, as above), or graciously accept defeat.

+To repeat that: if your total is over 21, for any reason, you will tarnish a reputation.

 When bargaining with a fairy, you do not spend social tokens.
 Instead, you buy cards with passion tokens.
 You also may escalate with passion tokens, as above.
 There is no cost, but the fairy also has passion tokens, and may escalate